Results & Consultation Tips

 - Identify the Top 3 risk factors, starting with the most critical (displayed in the left list or central tile).

-6. Comprehensive Results
+6. Detailed Results

 - View detailed results for each factor.

-- Ellipse (Movement Trajectory) Explanation: The smaller the movement range and the closer it is to the starting position, the better the balance.
+- The smaller the movement range and the closer it is to the starting position, the better the balance.